ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 1. Share the link to your solution in a GitHub public repository
 1. Share a link to your working application deployed to the cloud provider of your choice.

+**E-mail devteam@cleardemand.com with the above links to your solution.**

 _Note: This exercise may seem rather lengthy, however, we've been purposely verbose to explain the business requirements for the solution.
-See the [Helpful Hints](#helpful-hints) section for guidance at using your time wisely._
+See the [Helpful Hints](#helpful-hints) section for guidance on using your time wisely._

 ## Technical Requirements

-For this application, the following are the preferred technolgies we would like to see used to implement this solution.
+The following are the preferred technolgies we would like to see used to implement this solution.

 * Blazor WebAssembly
 * ASP.NET